 Regularly checking your website security for malware is time-consuming, and unless you keep your understanding of coding techniques up to date, you may not even realize you’re looking at malware written into the code.
 Other people, thankfully, have recognized that not everyone is a developer and have created WordPress security plugins to assist.
 A security plugin looks after your site’s security, scans for malware, and keeps an eye on it 24 hours a day, seven days a week to see what’s going on.

 Changing the login page is another option to make your WordPress site more secure.
 In general terms it means adding /wp-admin to the end of a URL allows you to log into a site.
 You effectively obscure the doorway to your site by changing the URL, making it more difficult for hackers to find.

 This simple method prevents unauthorized users from gaining access to the login page.
 It can only be done by someone who knows the specific URL.
-Using the WPS Hide Login plugin is the simplest approach to change your login URL.
+Using the WPS Hide Login plugin is the simplest approach to changing your login URL.
 It’s easy to use; simply type in your new login page URL and save the changes.
 You have complete control over the URL.

 9. Use two-factor authentication

 Another smart security measure is to include a two-factor authentication or 2FA module on the login page.
 The login information for these two components can be determined by the website owner.
 It can be a standard password followed by a secret question, a secret code, a string of letters, or the increasingly popular Google Authenticator app, which delivers a secret code to your phone.
 Only the person who has your phone (you) can log in to your site this way.

 10. Using .htaccess, you can disable directory listing

 If you build a new directory as part of your website but don’t include an index.html file, your visitors may be astonished to learn that they may obtain a complete directory listing of everything in that directory.